edwardmadi/org/README.md

 # Code4rena Contest Rulebook

-### Purpose

-Code4rena relies heavily on an interdependent community of people doing highly subjective work in a greenfield industry.
+Code4rena is an interdependent community of people doing highly subjective work in a greenfield industry.

 In order to facilitate consensus building among the commmunity, this repository contains the mechanism, rules, and best current practices (BCPs) of Code4rena contests: